Concave Scallop Shell

 Concave Scallop Shell, Euvola vogdesi.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 6.6 cm (2.6 inches) x 7.0 cm (2.8 inches).

-The Concave Scallop, Euvola vogdesi (Arnold, 1906), is a bivalve mollusk that is a member of the Pectinidae Family of Scallop Shells.
-They are also known as the Mexican Deep Scallop and as Vogde’s Scallop and in Mexico as almeja voladora and viere de Vogde.
-Their Mexican common name “Volador” or flying clam, stems from their ability as swimmer rapidly, generated by a rapid and closing of their values.
+Phylogeny: The Concave Scallop, Euvola vogdesi (Arnold, 1906), is a bivalve mollusk that is a member of the Pectinidae Family of Scallop Shells.
+The genus Euvola is one of sixty-four genera in this family, and there are ten species in this genus.
+This species is also known as the Mexican Deep Scallop and the Vogde’s Scallop and in Mexico as Almeja Voladora and Viere de Vogde.
+Their Mexican common name “Volador” or flyer, stems from their ability to swim rapidly by a quick opening and closing of their valves.
 This species was named in honor of Andrew Wayne Vogdes, a famous Paleontologist and a significant player in the history of the San Diego Natural History Museum.
-The shell has a slightly concave left valve and a very convex right value for which it is named.
-The left valve has radiating flat ribs and the right valve as rounded ribs.
-The shell has an overall reddish-brown exterior and the right valve has a buffy yellow to orange tinge.
-The Concave Scallop shell reach a maximum length of 11.7 cm (4.6 inches) and 10.7 cm (4.2 inches) in height.

-The Concave Scallops are found over and within sand and mud substrate, in the intertidal zone to depths of 155 m (510 feet).
-These shells are found from Southern California to Peru including the entire Sea of Cortez.
-Concave Scallops are edible and are farmed, fished and sold commercially.
+Habitat and Distribution: Concave Scallops are found over and within sand and mud substrate.
+They live in the intertidal zone, and to depths of 155 m (510 feet).
+Concave Scallops are a subtropical to tropical Eastern Pacific Species.
+They are found along the entire west coast of Mexico, including the entire Gulf of California.